 Objective G.2.1 Use basin planning as the primary tool to identify, prioritize and schedule surface water capital projects and identify surface water management strategies that support protection and/or restoration of the City's natural resources.

-Action n G.2.1.A Conduct basin planning on one or more of the City's drainage basins including condition assessment of pipes, hydrologic analysis of flow conditions in stream channels, biological and geomorphic assessment of natural resources, and identification of capital projects and maintenance management strategies.
-Action n G.2.1.B Establish criteria to help guide land use acquisition to facilitate the City's storm and surface water program goals or to meet regulatory requirements.
+Action G.2.1.A Conduct basin planning on one or more of the City's drainage basins including condition assessment of pipes, hydrologic analysis of flow conditions in stream channels, biological and geomorphic assessment of natural resources, and identification of capital projects and maintenance management strategies.

+Basin planning is a tool to comprehensively and systematically identify problems and develop solutions in logical geographic areas.
+System vulnerabilities and surface and stormwater issues outside of the areas identified for initial basin studies will be addressed outside of the basin planning effort, such as the multi-year Stormwater CIP.

+Education is a key component of Sammamish' stormwater management program.

+Establish criteria to help guide land use acquisition to facilitate the City's storm and surface water program goals or to meet regulatory requirements.
 Criteria should include alignment with the City's priorities, mission and vision; and cost benefit analysis for leveraging other resources, costs of development, operation and maintenance, and benefit to the environment.

+Action G.2.1.C

-Actior n G.2.1.C Establish a fund to be used to purchase property that meet the City's criteria.
+Establish a fund to be used to purchase property that meet the City's criteria.